telerik/xaml-docs/controls/radtreemap/getting-started/getting-started-treemap.md

 ## Setting up the RadTreeMap

-To set up the control you can set two esential properties - __ItemsSource__ and __TypeDefinitions__.
+To set up the control you can set two essential properties - __ItemsSource__ and __TypeDefinitions__.
 The TypeDefinitions is a collection of TypeDefinition objects which contain information that tells the tree map how to fetch the data from the  objects in the ItemsSource.

 The __ValuePath__ determines the size of the tile.